Giving the World its Daily Bread is a Tough Logistics Challenge

 People have been baking bread for thousands of years and GWF has long been up there with the biggest and best of them.
 So finding something new needed research that embraced the entire supply including the financial impact to shareholders of problem areas.
 The involvement of GWF’s senior management team was critical to the project’s success.

 Logistics Bureau’s advisors worked very closely with Brian Robinson’s team driven to deliver a well-accepted change management program.
+Before elaborating on that, we’d like to remind you briefly that we’ll be glad to work with your team too, if, say, you’d like to boost the performance of your perishables supply chain.

-We began by holding a series of supply-chain workshops to identify problems and issues.
+So, to return to GWF case, we began by holding a series of supply-chain workshops to identify problems and issues.
 As a combined team we then grouped what we discovered into themes that produced the strategy that has proven to be commercially successful.

 In assessing the impact of distribution costs on profitability in the light of these themes we found that the change management focus was on: